This is critical for sales success!

-Objection Handling - I like to refer to this as a final consultation.
+Objection Handling - You may handle some objections earlier in the sales cycle.
+I like to refer to this as a final consultation.
 If you were effective during the needs analysis and presentation, you've eliminated many objections.
 There may be some lingering technical questions that need clarification.
 The price objection often arises.
 "Price" is the number one objection.
 It often masks the real objection.
 Ask "other than price, is there something else holding back a decision"?
 This often exposes the true objection.
-Get training on objection handling or practice common objections and how you handle them
+Get training on objection handling or practice common objections and how you handle them.

-Re-close - Plan to go in a loop back to objection handling and re-close at least again.
+Re-close - Plan to go in a loop back to objection handling and re-close again.
 You might make several closing attempts before you successfully close the sale.
+Hang in there.
+If you close the sales, schedule follow up activity.
+If you do not close the sale, ask for referrals and attempt to set up a meeting for a future date.